TIER 1 INVESTOR VISA - £2 MILLION ROUTE

 In order to extend your stay as a Tier 1 Investor, you will need to show that:

-- You invested not less than £2 million of your capital in the UK by way of UK Government bonds, share capital or loan capital in active and trading UK registered companies within 3 months of your grant of leave or entry to the UK;
+- You invested not less than £2 million of your capital in the UK by way of share capital or loan capital in active and trading UK registered companies within 3 months of your grant of leave or entry to the UK;

 - You have maintained at least £2 million of your own funds, under your own control, in a permitted investment in the UK.

-Different requirements apply to Tier 1 Investor visa holders who applied to enter the category under the Immigration Rules in force prior to 6 November 2014.
+Different requirements apply to Tier 1 Investor visa holders who applied to enter the category under the Immigration Rules in force prior to 6 November 2014 and 29 March 2019.

 Applications for settlement (including accelerated routes) as a Tier 1 Investor